asheikm/urlshortener/README.md

 # URLShortener

-URL Shortener App - This application will shorten the given url and store the data in flatfile
+URL Shortener App - This application will shorten the given url and store the data in flatfile.
+Note: This application is not ready for production, written for learning purpose.

 # Getting started